SixZeroSevenNine/IOMMU/ASUS-Prime-X370-Pro.md

 **Preparation:**
 1. Update the BIOS to latest version.
-2. Enable virtualization in the BIOS: IOMMU and SVT.
+2. Enable virtualization in the BIOS: IOMMU in the AMD CBS sub menu.
+3. PCI x16 speed for 3d full sized slot should be forced to 4X instead of auto or 2X if system isn't seeing the 3d GPU.

 **Installation:**